wangyida/hugo-website/content/home/about.md

 # Biography

 I'm Ph.D student in [Chair for Computer Aided Medical Procedures & Augmented Reality](http://campar.in.tum.de/WebHome), [Fakultät für Informatik](http://www.in.tum.de) in [Technische Universität München](https://www.tum.de/) for computer vision and machine learning.

-Currently I'm co-supervised by Dr. [Federico Tombari](http://campar.in.tum.de/Main/FedericoTombari) and Prof. Dr. [Nassir Navab](http://campar.in.tum.de/Main/NassirNavab).
-My Ph.D topic is *development of deep learning techniques for representation and processing of 3D data for complex visual tasks*.
+Currently co-supervised by Dr. [Federico Tombari](http://campar.in.tum.de/Main/FedericoTombari) and Prof. Dr. [Nassir Navab](http://campar.in.tum.de/Main/NassirNavab). with a topic of *Development of deep learning techniques for representation and processing of 3D data for complex visual tasks*.

-Previously I got master degree in Pattern Recognition and Intelligent System Laboratory from [Beijing University of Posts and Telecommunications](http://www.bupt.edu.cn/), supervised by Dr. [Weihong Deng](http://www.whdeng.cn/).
-I spent two years doing research on biomedical information analysis and 3D vision tasks in BUPT.
-7 year part time track and field athlete in BUPT with intercontinental cup.
+I get master degree in Pattern Recognition and Intelligent System Laboratory from [Beijing University of Posts and Telecommunications](http://www.bupt.edu.cn/), supervised by Dr. [Weihong Deng](http://www.whdeng.cn/).
+Two years are spent on research for biomedical information analysis and 3D vision tasks in BUPT.
+Additionally, I'm also track and field athlete in rank B League of Beijing City.

 Several academic projects were sponsored by Microsoft and Google open source funding, two Google Summer of Codes projects are supervised by mentors in OpenCV which is [tiny-dnn](https://github.com/tiny-dnn/tiny-dnn) and [3D object pose estimation](https://github.com/opencv/opencv_contrib/tree/master/modules/cnn_3dobj).

-**Curriculum Vitae** here: {{% staticref "files/resume_YidaWang.pdf" %}}English{{% /staticref %}}, {{% staticref "files/王一达简历.pdf" %}}中文{{% /staticref %}} and {{% staticref "files/fortsetzen_YidaWang.pdf" %}}Deutsche{{% /staticref %}}
+**Curriculum Vitae** in: {{% staticref "files/resume_YidaWang.pdf" %}}English{{% /staticref %}}, {{% staticref "files/王一达简历.pdf" %}}中文{{% /staticref %}} and {{% staticref "files/fortsetzen_YidaWang.pdf" %}}Deutsche{{% /staticref %}}